 We were visiting a church in another city when my son announced that he wanted to return that evening for the youth meeting.
-He is young adult more than youth but the topic, music, interested him.
+He is a young adult more than youth but the topic, music, interested him.
 We returned thinking there would be a discussion.
 Instead, the youth minister played a DVD.
 My son immediately wanted to leave.
 I vetoed his request.
 We should have left.

 Craig’s story became dramatic.
 A well-known musician and friend of Craig’s decided to leave the music industry.
 The musician’s devils, 42 of them, were not willing to release him.
 The musician’s wife made a 911 phone call to Craig’s house pleading for help.
 He reluctantly drove to his friend’s house to cast the devils out.

 Craig successfully cast out 41 devils in the name of Jesus.
 The last devil proved stubborn.
 Apparently, Jesus’ name was not enough to conquer this devil.
 Craig asked the Holy Spirit what to do.
 Allegedly, the Holy Spirit told Craig that this devil was played in and would have to be played out.
 Craig, also a musician, ordered someone to play music.
 The wife played a song Craig had written and recorded.
 You guessed it.
 The song he wrote had more power than the name of Jesus.
-The devil left.

 I’ve seen more than one minister with a crusade regarding a specific subject fall by the wayside.
 One minister built his ministry around saving marriages.
 For twenty years, his conferences proved helpful at salvaging many a shipwrecked relationship.
 Apparently, he didn’t follow his own advice.
 Divorce ended his marriage and ministry.